 Agency Type Sender Name Comment Summary Response Summary Cities and Counties Alameda County Community Development Agency The Alameda County Community Development Agency recommends specific policies to be incorporated into UrbanSim, including anti-displacement policies, second unit allowances, compliance with the Surplus Land Act for publicly-owned land, and inclusionary zoning assumptions.
-The Final Preferred Scenario includes inclusiona subsidies for affordable housing in PDAs.
-Additic assessed as staff develops the Plan document in adoption.
+The Final Preferred Scenario includes inclusionary zoning within all PDAs and subsidies for affordable housing in PDAs.
+Additional policy suggestions will be assessed as staff develops the Plan document in advance of final Plan adoption.
 Cities and Counties City and County of San Francisco, San Francisco County Transportation Authority, and San Francisco Municipal Ttansportation Agency Officials from San Francisco expressed concern that the household and employment projections for San Francisco are too high.
 They expressed concern with housing affordability and displacement, recommending specific legislative actions to address the housing crisis.
-The Final Preferred Scenario incorporates a stric decreased upzoning in PDAs.
-Staff acknowledge regarding housing and transportation affordabil these policy issues further in the Plan Bay Area 2 Cities and Counties City of Alameda The City of Alameda projects lower household growth than does the Draft Preferred Scenario, particularly in areas outside the City's PDAs, due to lower levels of transit accessibility.
-The Final Preferred Scenario includes reduced P which should align more closely with local expec Cities and Counties City of Benicia The City of Benicia projects higher employment levels than what are shown in the Draft Preferred Scenario.
-The Final Preferred Scenario takes some steps to jobs/housing balance in the Inland, Coastal, Delt constraints on the total number of forecast regio building stock, it was not always possible to mat aspirations.
+The Final Preferred Scenario incorporates a strict maintenance of Prop M and decreased upzoning in PDAs.
+Staff acknowledges the regional concern regarding housing and transportation affordability.
+Staff will work to address these policy issues further in the Plan Bay Area 2040 document.
+Cities and Counties City of Alameda The City of Alameda projects lower household growth than does the Draft Preferred Scenario, particularly in areas outside the City's PDAs, due to lower levels of transit accessibility.
+The Final Preferred Scenario includes reduced PDA upzoning for households, which should align more closely with local expectations.
+Cities and Counties City of Benicia The City of Benicia projects higher employment levels than what are shown in the Draft Preferred Scenario.
+The Final Preferred Scenario takes some steps toward improving jobs/housing balance in the Inland, Coastal, Delta parts of the region.
+Due to constraints on the total number of forecast regional jobs and available building stock, it was not always possible to match local employment aspirations.
 Cities and Counties City of Brentwood The City of Brentwood projects higher employment levels than the Draft Preferred Scenario.
 This concern was raised during the last Plan Bay Area process as well.
-The Final Preferred Scenario takes some steps to jobs/housing balance in the Inland, Coastal, Delt constraints on the total number of forecast regi- building stock, it was not always possible to mat aspirations.
+The Final Preferred Scenario takes some steps toward improving jobs/housing balance in the Inland, Coastal, Delta parts of the region.
+Due to constraints on the total number of forecast regional jobs and available building stock, it was not always possible to match local employment aspirations.
 Cities and Counties City of Brisbane The City of Brisbane expressed concern that housing in the Bi-County PDA significantly exceeds local expectations.
-In an attempt to respond to the housing produc challenge of the region, one of the goals of Plan growth within PDAs.
-The Final Preferred Scenari objective.
+In an attempt to respond to the housing production and affordability challenge of the region, one of the goals of Plan Bay Area 2040 is to focus growth within PDAs.
+The Final Preferred Scenario reflects this planning objective.
 Cities and Counties City of Cloverdale The City of Cloverdale expressed concern on the accuracy of DPS employment forecasts, noting a projected decrease in total employment and the number of PDAs.
-The Final Preferred Scenario incorporates a refir model to better forecast growth in cities like Clo employment growth more commensurate with Cities and Counties City of Cupertino The City of Cupertino expressed concern that the Draft Preferred Scenario (DPS) employment growth forecast exceeds local planning expectations.
+The Final Preferred Scenario incorporates a refined employment growth model to better forecast growth in cities like Cloverdale, which results in employment growth more commensurate with household growth forecast.
+Cities and Counties City of Cupertino The City of Cupertino expressed concern that the Draft Preferred Scenario (DPS) employment growth forecast exceeds local planning expectations.
 The City requests parcel-level data for further analysis.
-The Final Preferred Scenario reflects corrected or records, lowered PDA upzoning, and included a development for the City of Cupertino.
+The Final Preferred Scenario reflects corrected development projects records, lowered PDA upzoning, and included a cap on commerical development for the City of Cupertino.